 Reflexively spend 1 Anima.
 Instill an emotion of Fear, Awe, Intimidation, or similar into a target.
 This may affect targets that normally do not feel said emotions, such as golems and zombies.

-Reflexively Spend 2 Anima.
 Nothing can outrun the advancing light of a sunrise.
-Immediately Strike your target again.
+Reflexively Spend 2 Anima and immediately Strike your target again.
 This does not take an action.
+This may be used once per Combat without a Strife to reset the limit.

 Priests, zealots, and orators embody the spirit of the Zenith, who gaze upon their inevitable followers with the fire of the Sun in their hearts, spurring them forward into the shadows.